Antonio Franchi

-Biography

 Early life and education

 Born in Villa Basilica, he is also called Il Lucchese.
 Initially training in Lucca with Domenico Ferrucci, he moved for over a decade (1655–67) to Florence, to work with Felice Ficherelli and Baldassare Franceschini.
 His style unites Neoclassical and Baroque elements and reflects his study of the art of Guido Reni, Pietro da Cortona and Peter Paul Rubens.
 He returned to Lucca in 1668: most of his early work is to be found there or in the surrounding area (e.g. Saints Worshipping the Trinity, 1665; Lucca, Santa Maria dei Servi, and Saints Lucy, John the Baptist, Francis Xavier and Others, c.
 1670; Montecarlo, Sant'Andrea).

 Court painter

-In 1674 he established himself in Florence, first under the patronage of the Strozzi family and later under the Medici.
+In 1674, he established himself in Florence, first under the patronage of the Strozzi family and later under the Medici.
 The Temple of Love and The Sacrifice (both Florence, Galleria Corsini) were probably painted in that year for the Marchese Pier Francesco Rinuccini and are among his most accomplished works, inspired by Cortona’s romantic vision of the ancient world.
-In 1683 he was admitted to the Accademia del Disegno, and in 1684 he painted various biblical and mythological scenes for Ferdinando de' Medici, Grand Prince of Tuscany, all untraced except for the Garden of Love (Rome, Palazzo Montecitorio).
-In 1686 the Grand Duchess Vittoria della Rovere appointed Franchi as her official portrait painter.
-He was inspired by the tradition of court portraiture established by such French artists as Pierre Mignard yet brought to it a new informality and a sharper sense of character.
+In 1683, he was admitted to the Accademia del Disegno, and in 1684, he painted various biblical and mythological scenes for Ferdinando de' Medici, Grand Prince of Tuscany, all untraced except for the Garden of Love (Rome, Palazzo Montecitorio).
+In 1686, the Grand Duchess Vittoria della Rovere appointed Franchi as her official portrait painter.
+He was inspired by the tradition of court portraiture established by such French artists as Pierre Mignard, yet brought to it a new informality and a sharper sense of character.

 Among his portraits are Lucrezia Rinuccini Corsini (1681; Florence, Galleria Corsini), the seven portraits of Anna Maria Luisa de' Medici made at the time of her marriage (1691), and a series of portraits of ladies (1690–91) painted for the private apartment of Violante Beatrice of Bavaria (Florence, Depositi Gallerie).
 Franchi’s religious works include Joseph’s Vision (Florence, San Giovannino degli Scolopi), the Madonna of the Rosary (Pescia, Prepositura), both dating from 1694, and the frescoes depicting scenes from the Life of Saint John the Baptist (1699–1701; Florence, San Frediano in Cestello).
 He painted a Saint John Gualbert in prayer for the Chapel of the saint in the Vallombrosa Abbey and a Madonna and Bambino for the church of Santa Marta, Montopoli in Val d'Arno.
-Franchi's paintings have the porcelain crispness of design, characteristic of Carlo Dolci; and some the sensuality of a Francesco Furini.
+Franchi's paintings have the porcelain crispness of design, characteristic of Carlo Dolci, and some the sensuality of a Francesco Furini.